 “Studies of off-label medications may show inconsistent findings due to smaller sample sizes and methodological variation.
 In addition, the majority of the systematic reviews and meta-analyses of these studies do not include information about the dosing ranges used, which limits their generalizability and clinical utility.
 When considering these novel medications, clinicians should consider them to be second-, third-, or fourth-line options, at best.”

-Take these medications seriously, but don’t hesitate to discuss these options with your psychiatrist if there is a chance they may help you, especially if are experiencing treatment-resistant bipolar depression.
+Take these medications seriously, but don’t hesitate to discuss these options with your psychiatrist if there is a chance they may help you, especially if you are experiencing treatment-resistant bipolar depression.

 To read the whole article at Psychiatric Times, see here.